 - Thermal and water insulation, Energy Efficiency

-As the System include both design and construction, there are differences between the two phases.
-As the Law states, all parties involved in the constructions have common and shared responsibilities: The Owner, the Constructors, and the Design Team (Architects and Engineers).
+As the System includes both design and construction, there are differences between the two phases.
+The Law states, that all parties involved in the construction have common and shared responsibilities.
+These parties are The Owner, the Constructors, and the Design Team (Architects and Engineers).

-As a matter of fact, in Romania, the Builder is not allowed to make any modifications to the plans or specifications provided by the architect and the engineers.
+In Romania, Constructors are forbidden to modify plans and specifications provided by the architect and the engineers.
 Any such modifications are ordered only by the architect or/and the design engineers, as „Dispoziții de șantier” – Site Order, DS.

 The DSs are subject to the same quality control as the design itself.